-Do you type the password of your KeePass database every single time?
-This guide will show you how to automate this process safely and comfortably.
+Do you have to type in your KeePass database password every time?
+This guide will show you how to automate this process safely and conveniently.

-- Start KeePass on the tray without disturbing you
+- Launch KeePass in the tray without disturbing you

-- Open KeePass database with a key file instead of a password
+- Open the KeePass database with a key file instead of a password

-- Never lock database, so you can use KeePass continuously
+- Never lock the database, so you can always use KeePass

 - Download and install the latest version of KeePass

-- After starting the software, untick all lines which start with "lock" in the "Tools / Security".
-Save by pressing "OK".
+- After starting the software, go to "Tools / Security" and uncheck all the lines that start with "lock".
+Save with "OK".

 - Select "File / New" to create a new database and choose carefully the location.